AliAlmasi/AliAlmasi/README.md

 I'm Ali 🤠, a beginner web developer 🌱, currently living in Tehran.
 My interests range from technology to music.
 I'm also interested in software development and photography.

-If you’d like to get in touch, you can run `npx alialmasi` or
+If you’d like to get in touch, you can run on your terminal `npx alialmasi` or

 ## Links to me 🔗